brian-watkins/elmer/README.md

 You might want to write a test that expects a command to be sent, but doesn't care to describe the behavior that results from processing that command -- perhaps that is tested somewhere else.
-In that case, you could use `Elmer.Command.dummyCommand <identifier>` to create a dummy command.
+In that case, you could use `Elmer.Command.dummy <identifier>` to create a dummy command.
 When Elmer processes a dummy command, it simply records the fact that the command was sent; otherwise it treats the command just like `Cmd.none`.
 In your test, use `Elmer.command.expectDummy <identifier>` to expect that the command was sent.